broadinstitute/palantir-workflows/FunctionalEquivalence/README.md

 ![Example FE plot](doc/fe_plot.png)

-The left bars represent the intra tool concordance when comparing different replicates called with DRAGEN and the right bars represent the intra tool concordance between samples called with GATK.
-The middle bar represents the inter tool concordance.
+The left bars represent the intra tool concordance when comparing different replicates called with Tool A and the right bars represent the intra tool concordance between samples called with Tool B. The middle bar represents the inter tool concordance.

 The points in the bars refer to the mean Jaccard score among the comparisons with multiple replicates and the error bars represents the standard deviation.